python-trio/trio/docs/source/reference-lowlevel.rst

 ========================

-Different environments expose different low-level APIs for performing async I/O. :mod:`trio.hazmat` exposes these APIs in a relatively direct way, so as to allow maximum power and flexibility for higher level code.
+Different environments expose different low-level APIs for performing async I/O. :mod:`trio.lowlevel` exposes these APIs in a relatively direct way, so as to allow maximum power and flexibility for higher level code.
 However, this means that the exact API provided may vary depending on what system Trio is running on.